KatherineMulder/ITPR7.508-Business-Application-Programming-Semester-One-2024/Design/Software Design document.md

   - How changes and updates will be handled
 ### 4.5 Security
   - Identifying vulnerabilities and threats
-  - Define measures to protect data and unauthorised access
+  - Define measures to protect data and unauthorized access
   - Authentication, authorization, encryption and data privacy
 ### 4.6 Usability
   - UI/UX design
-  - Accessability and navigation
+  - Accessibility and navigation
 ### 4.7 Compatibility
   - Address different compatibilities
 ## 5. System Overview